E-ACT Modern Slavery Statement 2020-2021

 - Supplier terms and conditions.

-In addition, we work closely with the National Joint Committee (NJC) to help reduce risk by improving working and pay practices.
+In addition, we work closely with the National Joint Council (NJC) to help reduce risk by improving employee working and pay practices.

 Identifying and addressing risks

-There are two main avenues by which modern slavery could impact E-ACT.
-The first is through safeguarding practices which covers child sex exploitation or human trafficking which can directly impact our pupils.
+We recognise as a Trust that there are two main avenues of risk through which modern slavery could impact E-ACT.
+The first is through matters of a safeguarding nature which covers child sex exploitation or human trafficking which can directly impact our pupils.
 This also potentially affects the staff of our contractors.
 The second is our supply chain and the vendors we contract.

 E-ACT’s procurement regulations set out the requirements we have in relation to our engagement with suppliers.
 Our suppliers are expected to comply with all local and national laws and regulations.
 This includes paying their staff the minimum wage, and any on-site staff passing a DBS check.
 We publish our standard terms and conditions to ensure providers looking to contract with us are aware of our standards.
 Should suppliers fail to meet our minimum requirements, or be unwilling to make any changes, we may cease to trade with them.